Best gaming keyboards: Our picks for the top budget, mid-tier, and RGB boards

 If you’re willing to go right up to $100, the HyperX Alloy FPS offers some nice perks.
 It comes with backlighting, features Cherry MX keys, and is the slimmest keyboard on the market.
 I also like that the Mini USB cable is detachable—you won’t have to RMA the board if only the cable busts.

-Best mid-tier keyboard
+Best budget RGB-enabled keyboard

-Best RGB-enabled keyboard
+Best mid-tier RGB-enabled keyboard

 While the first RGB-lit mechanical keyboards arrived in late 2014, this extravagant niche is still a relative newcomer.
 As a result, there’s a lot of turnover as far as which board holds the top position.

 For now, the ruler of the bunch is the G.Skill KM780.
 While this is G.Skill’s first keyboard, it might look familiar to keyboard aficionados.
 G.Skill seems to have “borrowed” quite a bit of “inspiration” from Corsair’s K70 line and Logitech’s G910.
 It’s evident in the shape and layout of the macro and media keys, the typeface used on the keycaps, and even in G.Skill’s software.
+(Read the full review.)

 But regardless of how G.Skill settled on its various design elements, it’s a damn nice keyboard.
 Detachable wrist rest?
 Check.
 On-the-fly profile switching and macro recording?
 Check.
 Column of six macro keys?
 Check.

 The list goes on: the timeless typeface on each keycap, a beautiful LED volume readout, a mouse cable holder for clean routing, and (topping it all off) genuine Cherry MX switches.
 That makes it maybe the only non-Corsair keyboard to offer both per-key RGB lighting and Cherry switches.
+(Read the full review.)

 Runner-up (Cherry MX switches)